LDNReview

 Bao Borough

-This is Bao’s third London restaurant, and, space-wise, it’s undoubtedly their best.
-Where the original Soho spot pushes the human rights definition of ‘cosy’ and Fitzrovia is all bar seating, this Borough location has everything you need.
-There’s a row of counter stools for a quick beer and a bao.
-There’s a mixture of six to eight person tables at the back for groups or sharers planning to tick tofu, aubergine, and more off the all-too-easy-to-order-from menu.
-There’s even a karaoke bar downstairs if you want to murder Rock DJ whilst munching on punchy Taiwanese fried chicken.
+Where the original Soho spot pushes the definition of ‘cosy’, this location has it all.
+There’s a to-go hatch for meandering Borough Market tourists in need of a curry cheese bao fix.
+There’s a row of counter stools for office workers after a quick beer and a bao.
+And there’s a mix of bigger tables for groups or sharers planning to tick tofu, aubergine, and more off the all-too-easy-to-order-from menu.
+It’s bustling at pretty much every hour of the day.
+And sure, you can book the karaoke bar downstairs to murder Rock DJ while munching on punchy Taiwanese fried chicken.
+But otherwise you’re better off using this as a functional, fill-a-gap restaurant.

 photo credit: Giulia Verdinelli

-With all that in mind, aside from one slap-up reconnaissance visit, you’re unlikely to be coming to Bao Borough and ordering half the menu.
+Aside from one slap-up reconnaissance visit, you’re unlikely to be coming to Bao Borough and ordering half the menu.
 This is the kind of restaurant where you find your favourites and stick to them.
-A prawn bao and a plate of jowl on your way home, or some fried chicken and a house salad to share after a wander around Borough Market.
-Ultimately it doesn’t really matter that the bao don’t feel like breaking news anymore, because that bowl of beef and butter rice certainly is.
+Ultimately it doesn’t really matter that the bao doesn't feel like breaking news anymore, because the bowl of beef and butter rice certainly is.

 Food Rundown